shubh24/shubh24.github.com/_posts/2019-01-28-A ruthless transition into fundraising, all while holding my sanity! | Biweekly Report 124,125.md

 I've gotten back into product dev, and we're now getting the product into a usable form for our paid pilots commencing soon!
 The deadlines stress me out from time to time, bugs give me the chills in my sleep!
 But i've realized over & over again that stressing does no good.
 Just gotta put the head down, and execute.

-Over the last couple weeks, we put out two guest episodes of the Early Twenties podcast, one centered around Prioritization with Devanshi, and the other one was a little more free-handed & conversational.
-Go give them a listen!
+Over the last couple weeks, we put out two guest episodes of the Early Twenties podcast, one centered around Prioritization with Devanshi, and the other one was a little more free-handed & conversational with Siddhant.
+I even bought a new microphone for our podcast, go give them a listen!

 <iframe src="https://anchor.fm/earlytwenties/embed/episodes/Ep-5-Discussing-startups--life-and-Hitler-with-Devanshi-Kotak-e30679" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>